-Kapha is a combination of the elements of water and earth.
 Kapha governs the structure and lubrication of the mind and body.
-It controls your weight, physical growth, lubrication for the joints and formation of all the seven tissues.
-This includes nutritive fluids, blood, fat, muscles, bones, marrow and reproductive tissues.
+It controls your weight, physical growth, lubrication for the joints, and formation of all the seven tissues.
+This includes nutritive fluids, blood, fat, muscles, bones, marrow, and reproductive tissues.

 Consider the following questions to see if you might need to balance excess Kapha.